EvilRedHorse/sia-name-service/README.md

 # Sia Name Service

-Sia Name Service is a Java Gradle project that provides a process to register, update, and lookup `[name].sns` hosts on the Sia blockchain.
+Sia Name Service is a Java Gradle project that provides the webportal software necessary to register, update, and lookup `[name].sns` hosts on the Sia blockchain.

 ## Sia Name Service Webportals
 Sia name service webportals can be found at: